bilelmoussaoui/Hardcode-Tray/README.md

   sudo apt-get install sni-qt sni-qt:i386

   ```
   the `sni-qt:i386` is used for 32 bits applications as Skype.
+Teamviewer is also using the `sni-qt` package, however it is shipping its own version.
+Therefore this script also overwrites the version shipped by teamviewer with the patched one.
   4. Open the `script.py` using this command
   ```bash
   sudo -E python3 script.py